PaySimple Mobile - Point of Sale

 Monthly active users who process a payment

 We knew that being service providers, our merchants do a lot of repeat business.
 This meant that in tandem with building out a mobile Point of Sale solution, we had to include a lightweight customer management component.
-I validated that our merchants expected orders and transactions to be tied to the customer profile and concluded that an additional Order History or Reporting tab would not be necessary for the minimum viable product.
+From our preliminary calls we knew that our merchants expected orders and transactions to be tied to the customer profile and concluded that an additional Order History or Reporting tab would not be necessary for the first iteration.

 Final Project Requirements: